Natural Insect Repellent for Fruit Flies, Drain Flies and other Insects

 3. Cover the bowl tightly with cling wrap.
 You should not have any creases in the wrap.

-5. Put the bowl near where you have your fly problem and you are done!
+5. Put the bowl near your fly problem, and you are done!

-6. The flies will be attracted to the apple cider vinegar and will find their way through the holes.
-They will be trapped under the cling wrap unable to escape.
+6. The flies will be attracted to the apple cider vinegar and find their way through the holes.
+They will be trapped under the cling wrap, unable to escape.

-While this may seem a bit cruel, it is a great option that is completely safe, and very inexpensive.
+While this may seem cruel, it is a great, safe, and inexpensive option.

-As well as how dangerous most chemicals are for not only you and your family but your pets.
+As well as how dangerous most chemicals are for you, your family, and your pets.

-Yes, it is all natural but will be very, very gross if they drink it.
+Yes, it is all-natural, but it will be very, very gross if they drink it.

-It’s a smart move to keep it in a safe place so they don’t get into it or spill it.
+It’s wise to keep it safe so they don’t get into or spill it.

 For many kitchens, a small bowl with apple cider vinegar like this is the perfect solution for those little annoying insects that tend to be common during warmer months.

-If you are storing your fruit outside of your refrigerator (as is best with many fruit options), this is an ideal natural insect repellent option that is simple, inexpensive and useful.
+Suppose you are storing your fruit outside your refrigerator (as is best with many fruit options).
+In that case, this is an ideal natural insect repellent option that is simple, inexpensive, and useful.

 Fastest Essential Oil Insect Spray

-It’s really simple as mixing these ingredients for natural solutions and adding to a spray bottle:
+It’s as straightforward as mixing these ingredients for natural solutions and adding them to a spray bottle:

 • 1/2 cup water (or vinegar)